NoamZeise/pages/_posts/2023-09-25-Space-Flight.md

 ![2d palette shading](/assets/img/posts/SpaceFlight/2d-palette-swap.png)

+### 3D

-In 3D I didn't want to limit the textures to four colours, and I wanted to use lighting, which usally produces many different shades.
+In 3D I didn't want to limit the textures to four colours, and I wanted to use lighting, which usually produces many different shades.
 The approach I took here was to do everything as normal, then at the end of the fragment shader I calculate the intensity of the final colour.
 I use the intensity as a threshold value to choose one of the 4 colours from the palette.

 ```glsl
 float intensity = (outColour.x + outColour.y + outColour.z) * 33;